farnazgh/classification-by-4-layer-neural-network-tensorflow-/README.md

 polarity of 1-gram words http://sentistrength.wlv.ac.uk/documentation/language_changes.html

-five layer feedforwarding neural network :
+four layer feedforwarding neural network :

---input layer - four nodes (the total polarity of positive words, the total polarity of neg words, the total number of pos words, the total number of neg words)
+--input layer - 14 nodes (the total polarity of positive words, the total polarity of neg words, the total number of pos words, the total number of neg words)

 --hidden layers - the number of nodes in these layers regarding to the efficiency of network can be changed

---output layer - two nodes
+--output layer - 2 nodes